 Info-Point for Museums

-Info-Point is ideal for small and volunteer-led museums with bags of enthusiasm, but minimal financial resources.
+Info-Point is ideal for small and volunteer-led museums with bags of enthusiasm, but modest time, financial, and technical resources.

-- unstaffed sites - can be located out of sight and out of reach
+- Unattended access - locatable securely out of sight and out of reach

 An accessibility nightmare? - Ryhope Steam Pumping Station

 The challenge was a Grade II listed Victorian steam pumping station.
 Providing ambulatory accessibility to some key parts of this complex structure is just not practicable.
 The building is leased by the water company to a volunteer group, that work hard to maintain and improve it, and to open it part-time so that people can appreciate their industrial heritage.